ChrisCooper/coopernetics/_posts/2014-01-22-perl-literals-data-structures-giude-arrays-hashes-references.md

 ---
 layout: post
 title: "Perl Literals and data structures: a guide to arrays, hashes, and references ((), [], {})"
+description155: "Avoid the common mistakes with perl data structures, understand a more subtle behaviour, and safely nest { 'all' => { 'your' => 'data' } }."
+search_title70: "Literals (), [], {} and data structures in Perl"
 tags:
     - tutorials
     - perl
-status: publish
+    - programming
 type: post
 published: true
+main_square_image_url: /static/images/posts/perl-snippet.png
 ---

 Perl is not an easy language to get your head around sometimes.
 It's simple on the surface, with only a few data types to learn, but subtle behaviours abound, and learning them up-front can save painful hours.

 One troublesome point is how Perl handles nested arrays and hashes.
-Perl, in contrast to languages like Python and JavaScript, likes to squish data structures together and treat them as a single continuous unit:
+Perl, in contrast to languages like Python and JavaScript, likes to squish data structures together and treat them as a single continuous unit: w
 {% highlight perl %}
 my @cats = ('meow', 'purr', 'pounce');
 my @dogs = ('bark', 'drool');